“I am still a travel agent, and I want to help” - former Thomas Cook manager to work for free in Edinburgh offering advice to customers seeking refunds

 “We didn’t have much choice on that Monday morning when there was a call made about the company closing.
 We just suddenly weren’t there for our customers to go to for help, so that’s why I am doing this.”

-Paul said his colleagues are all in the same boat since the company crash.
+Paul said his former colleagues are all in the same boat and still looking for jobs.

 “We have opportunities that we are all looking at, but nothing is black and white at the moment.
 We have had to move on pretty quick from it all, we have families to support and bills to pay, but I am sure things will work out for us.